gimlet-io/gimlet-website/src/docs/install-gimletd-and-enable-release-automation.md

 ## Configure the gitops repository

 GimletD's main job is to work on the gitops repository.
-It packs all logic that writes the gitops repository, and encapsulates the heavy audit log porcessing algorithms.
+It encompasses all logic that write the gitops repository, and encapsulates the heavy audit log processing algorithms.

 It is time to configure the gitops repository to start the release automation features of GimletD: